im-sohyeon/Projects_Yonsei/Collecting cups/Collecting_cups.md

 > The movement was made to go through all areas within black line to find each cups.
 > Two cases were made to make successful movements.
 > 1. IF ROBOT FOUND CUPS
-> Go straight ➡️ Holding cup if ultrasonic sensor recognises obstacle in front ➡️ Stop movement ➡️ Go backwards until meets red line(from colour sensor) ➡️ Un-holding cup within red-lined home ➡️ Turn right some degress to go another routes for finding another cup
+> Go straight ➡️ Holding cup if ultrasonic sensor recognises obstacle in front ➡️ Stop movement ➡️ Go backwards until meets red line(from colour sensor) ➡️ Un-holding cup within red-lined home ➡️ Turn right some degress to go another route for finding another cup
 > 2. IF ROBOT DID NOT FIND CUPS
-> Go straight ➡️ Keep going to go until black lines(boundary line) ➡️ Stop movement ➡️ Go backwards until red line(with colour sensor) ➡️ Turn right some degrees to start to find another cups with another routes
+> Go straight ➡️ Keep going to go until black lines(boundary line) ➡️ Stop movement ➡️ Go backwards until red line(with colour sensor) ➡️ Turn right some degrees to start to find another cups with another route
 >
 > These algorithm of movements can be easily understood with figure below:
 > <img src = "https://github.com/im-sohyeon/Projects_Yonsei/blob/master/Collecting%20cups/image/Screen%20Shot%202020-08-04%20at%2016.07.39.png" width="450px" height="350px">